ellesandrinevillanueva/Villanueva_ProgrammingAssignment4/README.md

 ## Part C: Category-Average Visualization

-a.
-For each feature, compute the mean of Average for every category using Pandas.
 The mean of Average for every category was computed with Pandas. ``.groupby()`` ensured that the calculations were organized by the columns Track, Gender, and Hometown.
 ```
 track_ave = df.groupby('Track')[['Average']].mean()